Experimental error suppression in Cross-Resonance gates via multi-derivative pulse shaping: Methods

 which only removes the $\Omega \dot{\Omega}$ term and gives

 Lastly, we perform the third step to suppress the remaining $\ket{0}\leftrightarrow\ket{2}$ coupling.
 To fully remove this transition one needs to solve the differential equation

 which is difficult because of the non-linearity.
 Moreover, it may result in a pulse that does not fulfil the boundary condition, unless $\Omega_3$ is carefully chosen to ensure that.
-For simplicity, we here assume that the pulse ramping is quasi-adiabatic i.e. $\Omega_2^2 \gg \frac{\dot{\Omega}_2^2}{\Delta^2}$.
+In practice, numerical solutions may be employed to solve the equation, though it will pose challenges for fast calibration.
+For simplicity, we here assume that the pulse ramping is quasi-adiabatic i.e. $\Omega_2^2 \gg \frac{\dot{\Omega}_2^2}{\Delta_{10}\Delta_{21}}$.
+For the parameters studied in this work, with $\dot{\Omega} \approx \frac{\Omega}{\trise}$, this threshold lies around $t_r \approx 6$~ns.
 In this case, we can ignore the term proportional to $\dot{\Omega}^2_2$.
-We then define the last transformation that diagonalizes the $\ket{0}\leftrightarrow\ket{2}$ transition